vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 To get started, you should understand that this plugin is designed to take across plugins and theme (unlike the officail one only for theme).

-We are providing `id` option to do that, and using this plugin (by calling `useSassPalette`) with same id won’t have any side effects.
-Also, all the alias and module names have an id prefix.
+We are providing `id` option to do that, and using this plugin (by calling `useSassPalette`) with same ID won’t have any side effects.
+Also, all the alias and module names have an ID prefix.

 This will allows you to:

-- Share same style system accoss your plugins (or themes) using same id without any side effects.
+- Share same style system accoss your plugins (or themes) using same ID without any side effects.

   This means you can use same style variables across your plugins (or themes) to get your style unify.

   ::: tip Example

-  `vuepress-theme-hope` and all its plugins are invoking this plugin with same id `hope`, so that all the color variables, breakpoints and other style configuation can be done at same file and be unified across theme and plugins.
+  `vuepress-theme-hope` and all its plugins are invoking this plugin with same ID `hope`, so that all the color variables, breakpoints and other style configuation can be done at same file and be unified across theme and plugins.

   :::

-- With different id, plugins and theme won’t affect others.
+- With different ID, plugins and theme won’t affect others.
 We recommand you to set the `id` variable with your plugin name.

-  With the default settings, users will set your plugin style under `.vuepress/styles` folder with sass files starting with your id prefix.
+  With the default settings, users will set your plugin style under `.vuepress/styles` folder with Sass files starting with your ID prefix.
 And you can access the variables you need with `${id}-config`.

   ::: tip Example

-  `vuepress-theme-hope` is using id 'hope', and just imagine a `vuepress-plugin-abc` is using 'abc'.
+  `vuepress-theme-hope` is using ID `'hope'`, and just imagine a `vuepress-plugin-abc` is using `'abc'`.
 They can get their own variables with module name `hope-config` and `abc-config`.

   :::